postgresml/postgresml/pgml-cms/blog/componentizing-rust.md

 Apr 16, 2024

 As a young physics student, I vividly remember my intro to programming with C course.
 A key concept my instructor Jack tried to impart on me was, do not repeat yourself.
-The importance of this was lost on me with small one off projects, copy past was fast and if it worked it worked.
-It was not until I began coding professionally that I really took the advice to heart.
+Small one off school projects did not highlight the wisdom in this advice.
+I did what was fast, usually copy and paste.
+It was not until I began coding professionally that I really understood what he was getting at.

 In theory we write simple pieces of code that can accomplish great things when combined.
 In practice, especially in web development, original code can be faster in the moment and prevent the need for distilling out the common thread of functionality.
 The lure is strong, but as coders of complex systems we must show restraint, else our projects become unmanageable and inconsistent.
 It is important to establish a practice of componentizing early on or we will be destined to a world of chaos.